Electronic payment processes make some people nervous. They shouldn’t.

 Electronic payment processes not only have a lower risk of fraud, they help identify fraud if it should occur.

-In reality, manual payment options have a much higher risk for errors due to the fact that so many things that can go wrong.
+In reality, it’s manual payment options have a much higher risk for errors due to the fact that so many things that can go wrong.
 Data entry errors, premature payments, and invoicing matching errors are all unfortunately common in manual payment processes.
 Duplicate payments are also possible using manual payment systems.

-Another problem with manual payments is that a staff member could process payments for a batch of invoices before all approvals have taken place, or your company is otherwise unready to make payment.
+Another problem with manual payments is that a staff member could process payments for a batch of invoices before all approvals have taken place.
+Or your company is otherwise unready to make payment.
 This can create serious issues for both your company and your payee – setting you both back with problems to fix.

 We all know humans make mistakes.